eser/stack/.github/CONTRIBUTING.md

 - Implementing performance improvements
 - Improving documentation
 - Submitting bug fixes
-- Linking to your cool project
+- Linking to your eserstack project

 ## Creating an Issue

-- Check the [GitHub Issues](https://github.com/eser/cool/issues) first to avoid duplicating an existing issue.
+- Check the [GitHub Issues](https://github.com/eser/stack/issues) first to avoid duplicating an existing issue.
 - Use the issue tracker to ask questions, report problems or for discussion related to the project.